Universal Media Co.

-Universal Magazines (now Universal Media Co.) is an Australian publisher of magazines, websites, and calendar products that cater to niche markets.
+Universal Media Co. (formerly Universal Magazines) is an Australian publisher of magazines, websites, and calendar products that cater to niche markets.
 Prema Perera is currently CEO of the company.

-In 2018, Universal Magazines rebranded as Universal Media Co, taking into account the increasing importance of online and new media in their business model.
+In 2018, Universal Magazines rebranded as Universal Media Co and increased the development of its digital channels.

 In 2019, Universal Magazines sold Pool+Spa to the Swimming Pool and Spa Association of Australia.
+In 2022, Universal Media Co. added its magazines to Readly's selection.